Geovanny Vicente: Early life and education

 Geovanny Antonio Vicente Romero was born in Padre Las Casas (Azua) in 1986 to a family of lawyers.
 His father, Marino Vicente Rosado has been working as judge for over 20 years (and he is still in office), and his mother, Digna Romero is also a lawyer, who served as an interim judge.
 He spent his childhood and university years in Dominican Republic, and after that he spent, a few years of working there.
 Geovanny Vicente moved to the US in 2013 and has been working there since then.

 Vicente Romero holds a bachelor's degree in law and public policy from the Universidad Autónoma de Santo Domingo (2009).
 He obtained a master's degree in criminology and prisons (2011) from the University of Murcia, in Spain.
 He went to the George Washington University to get a master's degree in Political Communication and Strategic Governance from the Political Management School.
+In 2025, Geovanny successfully defended his doctoral dissertation, "Communication Based on Political Incorrectness: The Case of Donald Trump During His First Presidency (2017–2021)" at the University of Murcia.
+His thesis and dissertation received the highest distinction, unanimously awarded by the examining committee of the PhD program in Political Science and Public Administration: "Outstanding, Cum Laude."